 In 2019, the Mine Subsidence Governing Board approved funding for a media campaign to reach out to homeowners who live in targeted optional counties in northern Ohio.
 The campaign was developed to raise awareness of the availability of Mine Subsidence Insurance and encourages homeowners to contact their insurance agent for more information.
 The outreach campaign, which started in the spring of 2020, included radio spots, online and print newspaper articles, digital ads, and billboard ads.
-In December 2020, the Board passed a motion to continue this public outreach to optional counties again in 2021.

-In 2021, the media campaign continued to target homeowners and new home buyers in optional counties.
+In 2022, the media campaign continued to target homeowners and new home buyers in optional counties.
 The marketing campaign plan was enhanced to include additional billboards, social media outlets and search engine optimization.
 Ideas continue to be researched and developed to expand the outreach through other outlets and to additional counties.